LeaVerou/lea.verou.me/2023/going-lean/index.md

 It was time to move on.
 It’s not you WP, it’s me.

-I had been using Eleventy for a while at that point and loved it, so it was a no-brainer.
+I had been using [Eleventy](https://11ty.dev) for a while at that point and loved it, so it was a no-brainer.
 In fact, my blog was my last remaining non-JAMstack site.
 I had built a [simple 11ty blog for my husband](https://svgees.us/blog/) a year ago, and was almost jealous of the convenience and simplicity.
 There are so many conveniences that just come for free with this workflow: git, Markdown, custom components, even GitHub Copilot as you write your prose!
 And if you can make the repo public, oooooh, the possibilities!
 People could even file PRs and issues for your blog posts!

-However, I was dreading the amount of work it would take to migrate 13 years of content, plugins, and styling.
+However, I was dreading the amount of work it would take to migrate 14 years of content, plugins, and styling.
 The stroke that broke the camel’s back was a particularly bad db outage.
 I [tweeted](https://twitter.com/LeaVerou/status/1652166572335587329) about my frustration, but I had already made up my mind.